natebarksdale/natebarksdale.github.io/src/content/blog/2009-05-05-dw-griffith-and-the-watson-twins.md

 pubDatetime: 2009-05-05
 modDatetime: 2009-05-05
 title: D.W.
 Griffith and the Watson Twins
-slug: dw-griffith-and-the-watson-twins
+slug: d-w-griffith-and-the-watson-twins
-featured: false
+featured: False
-draft: false
+draft: False
 description: I rented _Intolerance_ only to find a lackluster public domain cut, but I turned it into a unique experience with my own soundtrack.
 emoji: 🎥
 tags: